Trump hammered Democrats on transgender issues. Now the party is at odds on a response

 Certainly it’s difficult, if not impossible, to pinpoint single issues that can tip a national election, and there are mixed findings on what voters think about transgender rights.

-According to AP VoteCast, a survey of more than 120,000 people who cast ballots this fall, 54% of voters overall said support for transgender rights in government and society has gone too far.
+According to AP VoteCast, a survey of more than 120,000 people who cast ballots this fall, more than half of voters said support for transgender rights in government and society has gone too far.
 About 2 in 10 said support has not gone far enough and another 2 in 10 said it’s about right.
 But among Trump voters, 85% said transgender support had gone too far.

-Still, slightly more than half of all voters, 52%, oppose banning gender affirming medical treatment such as hormone therapy and puberty blockers, while 47% support such proposals.
+Still, slightly more than half of all voters oppose banning gender affirming medical treatment such as hormone therapy and puberty blockers, while slightly less than half support such proposals.

 About one-quarter of Harris voters said support for transgender rights in government and society has gone too far.
 About 4 in 10 said it’s been about right and about 4 in 10 said it hasn’t gone far enough.